dipalishinde112003/AWS/nginx_userdata/README.md

 **Access the Deployed "Hello World" App**

--Get the Public DNS (IPv4) of the Instance.
+- Get the Public DNS (IPv4) of the Instance.

--Open a Web Browser.
+- Open a Web Browser.

--Enter the Public DNS Address of your EC2 instance.
+- Enter the Public DNS Address of your EC2 instance.

--View the "Hello World" Page:
+- View the "Hello World" Page: